Rick and Morty season 1: Reception

-The first season has an approval rating of 96% on Rotten Tomatoes based on 28 reviews, with an average rating of 8.19 out of 10.
+The first season has an approval rating of 97% on Rotten Tomatoes based on 29 reviews, with an average rating of 8.30 out of 10.
 The site's critics consensus reads, "Rick and Morty zaps onto screens and makes an instant impression with its vivid splashes of color, improvisational voice acting, and densely-plotted science fiction escapades -- bringing a surprising amount of heart to a cosmically heartless premise."
+On Metacritic, the season has a score of 85 out of 100, based on reviews from 8 critics, indicating "universal acclaim".

 Home media

 The first season was released on DVD (Region 1) and Blu-ray on October 7, 2014.
 Before its release, Roiland had confirmed that it would contain uncensored audio tracks.